 - 1. State the applicant's current and projected status during the initial term of the award. - 2.
-State the applicant's faculty or professional title and at which academic institution the applicant currently holds his/her appointment.
+State the applicant's faculty or professional title and from what academic institution does the applicant currently hold his/her appointment.
 The Department Head Statement must be explicit as to whether or not the applicant currently holds their appointment, and/or if the applicant will be promoted between the time of application and award commencement.
-Without the confirmation of status, the applicant will be disqualified. - State the applicant's future path at your institution and plan for academic career development. - 4.
+Without the confirmation of status, the applicant will be disqualified. - 3.
+State the applicant's future path at your institution and plan for academic development. - 4.
 State your department's financial and space commitment to the applicant's career, and to the American Lung Association's project being submitted. - 5.
-Describe the intellectual environment and your involvement in the applicant's award. - 6.
-Guarantee that the budget does not overlap with any existing or pending support of the application's collaborations (including NIH-type other support information, from all collaborating scientists). - 7.
-State the applicant's minimum percent of overall effort and guaranteed time to be protected for research. - 8.
-State whether you also function as the applicant's mentor.
+Describe the intellectual environment and your involvement in the applicant's award. - Guarantee that the budget does not overlap with any existing or pending support of the application's collaborations (including NIH-type other support information, from all collaborating scientists). - 7.
+State minimum percent of overall effort and guaranteed time to be protected for research.